Some beginners might be wondering if these two buddies got any similarities in shaping a body.

 Yes, why not?

-Take note that this is a high-intensity workout and depending on your current fitness levels, age, weight and goals, you could do 3 – 5 HIIT workouts per week, each last for 30 minutes.
-Try to hit the DHHS recommended of at least 150 minutes per week for workouts.
+Take note that this is a high-intensity workout and depending on your current fitness levels, age, weight, and goals, you could do 3 – 5 HIIT workouts per week, each lasting for 30 minutes.
+Try to hit the DHHS recommendation of at least 150 minutes per week for workouts.

 Rest about 20 seconds in between sets.
 Once you have completed each workout, rest for about 2-3 minutes before you continue to another workout.

 If you are a beginner, best to start with some lighter weights (5-10lbs for women; 10-20lbs for men) that your hand grips are comfortable with.
 Very important to master the proper techniques and forms than how much you can lift.

 Start with 8 reps and when you feel that you have better-controlled strength, increase to 10 reps, then 12 reps.
 If you think you can do better for 13 reps with increased weight, that’s fine.
 It is flexible, you can adjust the number of reps according to your fitness strength.

 Simply say, always start low, perfect the workout form and gradually increase the weight during each session.
 Don’t rush or show your ego just because your admirer is near you, LOL.